Developmental Screening Initiative

-The Developmental Screening program is pleased to offer its services to professionals working with children between birth and 5 years of age.
+The Developmental Screening initiative offers its services to professionals working with children between birth and 5 years of age.
 This includes physicians, advanced practice providers, nurses, social workers, mental health professionals, counselors, early interventionists, educators, and therapists.

 What are the Louisiana Developmental Screening Guidelines?

 The Louisiana Developmental Screening Guidelines (LDSG) are a set of recommendations focused on comprehensive screening for children in Louisiana.
 The guidelines establish an operationalized state definition for developmental screening, provide a short list of recommended screening tools across several domains, and propose specific recurring intervals for when screenings should be performed at the practice level.
 In alignment with the American Academy of Pediatrics (AAP)/Bright Futures recommendations, the guidelines expand screening beyond developmental milestones and autism to include screening for social-emotional problems, environmental risk, and parental depression.